Skip to main content

 Prospective visitors to a Urolink centre can often obtain a lot of useful information about a link centre from people who have visited that centre before.
 Contact information is available in the linked centres tab if you have a BAUS website login.
 If, however, you are unable to identify or make contact with the individuals concerned, please email Urolink at BAUS, and we will help you get the information you need.

-If you are thinking of volunteering with a Urolink team you would be well advised to read the 2021THET document, Volunteer toolkit - Your guide to volunteering in global health which comprehensively looks at every aspect of the process.
+If you are thinking of volunteering with a Urolink team you would be well advised to read the 2021THET document, which comprehensivle looks at every aspect of the process:

 It may also be useful to read the Visit Details & Reports for the centres that Urolink members have visited (if available); some of the reports contain a detailed analysis of the visit.